phantomaton-ai/aniheim/DESIGN.md

     *   **Pose:** `pose.torso.angle`, `pose.head.tilt`, `pose.leftArm.shoulder.angle`, `pose.leftArm.elbow.angle`, `pose.rightLeg.knee.angle`, etc. (Angles in degrees).
     *   **Expression:** `expression.mouthShape` (key for predefined polygon points like `'smile'`, `'frown'`, `'o_shape'`), `expression.eyeShape` (key like `'normal'`, `'wide'`, `'squint'`), `expression.eyebrowLeft.angle`, `expression.eyebrowRight.angle`, `expression.eyeOffsetY`.
 *   **Timeline:** Changes occur linearly interpolated over the duration specified by the number of emoji vs the directive duration. `/animate(duration: 2) { 🤔 V }` -> Apply "thinking_pose" params over 1s, then "peace_sign" params over the next 1s.

+/comment(user:woe) {
+    This is heading in the right direction.
+We want a fully-documented pose and expression system, though, like:

+    pose:
+        left:
+            ankle:
+                bend: -1...1 # -1 = all the way back, 0 = straight, 1 = all the way forward
+            calf:
+                twist: -1...1 # -1 = twisted max left, 1 = twisted max right
+            knee:
+                bend: 0...1  # 0 = straight, 0.5 = 90-degree bend, 1.0 = fully bent
+            thigh:
+                twist: -1...1 # -1 = twisted max left, 1 = twisted max right
+        right:
+            ...
+    expression:
+        left:
+            eyebrow:
+                elevation: 0...1 # Lifted brow
+                rotation: -1...1 # -1 rotated outward, 0 flat, 1 rotated inward
+                width: 0...1     # 0 = narrow, e.g. scrunched, 1 = full width
+            lip:
+                corner:
+                    elevation: -1...1  # -1 frown, 0 neutral, 1 smiling
+                    roundness: 0...1   # 0 = open-mouthed, 1 = smiling/frowning
+        right:
+            ...
+        mouth:
+            height: 0...1 # 0=closed, 1=wide open
+            width: 0...1 # 0=pursed lips, 1=wide smile/frown/etc
+        nose:
+            height: 0...1        # 0 = fully scrunched, 1 = regular

+    We'll want to strike a challenging balance between providing enough specificity to capture a wide range of poses, without overwhelming ourselves with too many parameters.
+The key things that matter in the example above:

+    * Single-word variable names are preferred; `foo.bar` instead of `fooBar` so that we can group `foo` things easily
+    * Use a simple numbering system that applies directly to the joint being controlled.
+We don't want to be thinking in angles all the time; we want to be thinking in terms of the way an arm is positioned as it waves.
+    * Avoid enums like `mouthShape`; let's minimize the amount of prior knowledge implementations will need to show up with.
+    * Document the semantics of each parameter in plain, physical terms.
+Make it easy for the LLM to understand the body and/or face it is positioning.

+    I'm realizing there is a fair amount of latent complexity in this space.
+Let's find a good, initial, minimal scope to work with here, then consider refactoring out into its own package later.
+}

 ## 5. Artwork Representation & Rendering 🖼️